trinitronx/chef-cookbooks/zfs_linux/README.md

 7. Reboot

 #### zfs\_linux::backblaze4
-Hardware support for the "Backblaze Storage Pod 4.0"
+Hardware support for the "Backblaze Storage Pod 4.0", notably the R750 HBA.
+See warning in zfs\_linux::source regarding the hold on kernel updates this may place on your system.

 Contributing